davis190/resume/resume/resume.md

 ## Experience {.divider}

-### Director -  Cloud Native Application &mdash; Caylent
+### Sr Director & Practice Leader -  Cloud Native Application &mdash; Caylent

 #### May 2021 - Present

+- Up level the team on AI-powered delivery in order to deliver more to customer faster
-- Manage a team of technical delivery managers
+- Manage a practice of over 140 people to staff and deliver successful client outcomes on projects
 - Act as the escalation point for projects for my team and within the Cloud Native Application practice
 - Recruit top talent for the Cloud Native Application practice
 - Aid the sales team in selling Cloud Native Application projects and pods